+Subsequently, we proceed as follows: First, we provide a technical lemma giving a sufficient condition to perform certain exchanges of matching edges (\Cref{lcomplie}).
+Then, we show this lemma to show that only a restricted set of children can be matched to a vertex from $X_t$ for every class (\Cref{lem:once-nonzero,lem:once-zero,lem:same-child,lem:different-child}).

-\subparagraph{Exchange Lemma.} We start by proving a technical lemma which gives a sufficient condition to perform certain exchanges of matching edges.
+\subparagraph*{Exchange Lemma} We now provide a technical lemma which gives a sufficient condition to perform certain exchanges of matching edges.
 This then allows us to simplify some further reasoning.
-Before we do so we formally define the notion of a (feasible) exchange.
-Denote by $\cut (\mathcal{C}) =\bigcup_{c\in \mathcal{C}} \cut (c)$ the set of edges with one endpoint in $\N (\mathcal{C})$ and the other endpoint in~$Y_c$ for some $c\in \mathcal{C}$.
+The basic idea of the exchange is that for each vertex $x\in X_t$ matched to a child~$c \in \mathcal{C}$, we can match $x$ to any child $d\in \mathcal{C}$ such that $x$ prefers its neighbor in~$Y_d$ over $Y_c$ as long as this does not introduce a blocking pair inside $V(\mathcal{C}) \cup \{x\}$.
+Before doing so, we formally define the notion of a (feasible) exchange.